 The VMX-preemption timer counts down at rate proportional to that of the timestamp counter (TSC).
 Specifically, the timer counts down by 1 every time bit X in the TSC changes due to a TSC increment.
-The value of X is in the range 0-31 and can be determined by consulting the VMX capability MSR IA32\VMX\MISC (see Appendix A.6).
+The value of X is in the range 0-31 and can be determined by consulting the VMX capability MSR IA32_VMX_MISC (see Appendix A.6).

 The VMX-preemption timer operates in the C-states C0, C1, and C2; it also operates in the shutdown and wait-for-SIPI states.
-If the timer counts down to zero in C1, C2, or shutdown, the logical processor transitions to the C0 C-state and causes a VM exit.
-(The timer does not cause a VM exit if it counts down to zero in the wait-for-SIPI state.)
-The timer is not decremented and does not cause VM exits in C-states deeper than C2.
+If the timer counts down to zero in any state other than the wait-for SIPI state, the logical processor transitions to the C0 C-state and causes a VM exit; the timer does not cause a VM exit if it counts down to zero in the wait-for-SIPI state.
+The timer is not decremented in C-states deeper than C2.